bunnycou/PigStep-Radio/README.md

-# PigStep-Radio
+# BunnyAccess-Radio
-Discord bot that plays pigstep songs with radio bumpers (can be used as radio for any set of songs!)
+Discord bot that plays songs with radio bumpers (can be used as radio for any set of songs!)